abughali/ace-openapi3-sample/README.md

 > `https://api.weather.com/v3/wx/forecast/daily/3day?postalKey=L5R:CA&units=m&language=en-US&format=json&apiKey=yourApiKey`

-Basically, our subflow (which implements our created REST API) will accepts one input only, namely postalCode as Query Parameter and hardcode the other values (country code, units, format, and language).
+Basically, our subflow (which implements our created REST API) will accept one input only, namely postalCode as Query Parameter and hardcode the other values (country code, units, format, and language).
 This is acheived through Compute Node and RESTRequest Node.